 If you find you need more of a pleasure pregame these days, consider having those so-important intimate conversations while sharing a warm bath.
 Our Intimacy Bath Salts with CBD & Cacao are like a romantic bouquet for the senses – both yours and your partner’s.

-Moisture, lubrication and comfort.
+Menopause symptoms: moisture, lubrication and comfort.

 Lack of natural lubrication and less pliable tissues can add up to painful sex.
 Penetration or even simple touch may be uncomfortable now, and anticipating painful sex can also cause your libido to hop on the next plane to anywhere else.